• Skip to primary navigation

 4. Mash the cream cheese.
 Use a fork to mash the softened cream cheese.

 5. Add the remaining ingredients.
-Add the drained pineapple, the diced veggies, the Worchestershire sauce, the salt and pepper.
-Mix together until everything is evenly combined.
+Add the drained pineapple, the diced veggies, the Worcestershire sauce, salt, and pepper.
+Mix until everything is evenly combined.

 6. Form and chill.
 Form the cheese ball mixture into a ball and wrap the whole thing in plastic wrap.
 Chill for at least 2 hours and up to overnight.